-- 1. A septic system will NOT be installed on a lot less than one acre in size, unless the system is designed by a Professional Engineer, registered by the State of Colorado, and the design is approved by the Board of County Commissioners or their authorized representative. - 2.
-Any On-site Water Treatment System other than a septic tank and leachfield must be approved by the Board of County Commissioners or their authorized representative before the system is installed.
-A variance may be required. - Plan ahead.
-The two above restrictions can take more than a month. - 3.
+- 1. A septic system will NOT be installed on a lot less than one acre in size, unless the system is designed by a Professional Engineer, registered by the State of Colorado, and the design is approved by the Board of County Commissioners or their authorized representative - 2. .Any On-site Water Treatment System (OWTS) other than a septic tank and leachfield must be approved by the Board of County Commissioners or their authorized representative before the system is installed.
+A variance may be required. - 3.
 The system must be installed by a contractor licensed by Custer County to install septic systems. - 4.
-All components of the system, and measured distances, must be accurate on the plan presented with the permit application or on the Engineered design. - 5.
+All components of the system and measured distances must be accurate on the plan presented with the permit application or on the Engineered design. - 5.
 For Engineer designed systems, an original copy of the design, with the original Engineer's stamp, must be submitted.